 Your candle will burn powerfully for the first few minutes, as the wax powers through the wick.
 When using the first time (and each time after that), we recommend that you burn for 4 hours, so that the wax (almost) reaches the edge of the jar, this prevents tunnelling and makes the candle last longer.
 Never burn the candle for short periods of time, 2 hours or less – this can also cause tunnelling, as there is not enough time for the wax pool to melt to the edge of the jar, as beeswax is a hard wax.
 Beeswax candle burn differently to other wax candles as it is a natural wax, and each batch of wax is different depending on the flowers the bees have pollinated.
 Therefore there will be variations on how the candle burns.
 Your candle may not burn all the way to the edge of the jar straight away, it may take 3-4 burns for this to happen.
 This is totally normal, so don’t worry.

 As beeswax is a hard wax, it need a thick wick which burns with a powerful flame.
 This may cause the wick to “mushroom” at the end of the wick – which is carbon build up.
 This can make your flame bigger or smaller.
 If this happens.
-Blow out the flame, trim your wick to 5mm, and relight.
+Extinguish the flame, trim your wick to 5mm, and relight.
 You wick may also get ash at the end of the wick, which makes the flame small.
 If this happens, again, extinguished the flame, trim the wick to 5mm and relight.
 Your flame will now be the correct size and will ensure your wax melts properly.

 We recommend extinguishing the candle by using a candle snuffer or dipping the flame in the wax melt pool.
 This extinguishes the flame without causing any smoke, and it also coats the wick in melted beeswax, which helps secure a powerful flame next time you light the candle.